TheGrizzlyDev/vino/internal/pkg/runc/cli_parser_design.md

     func (Argument) slot() {}
     ```

 3.  **`Arguments`**: Represents a variadic list of positional arguments.
 It consumes all remaining tokens until a `Literal{Value: "--"}` or the end of the command line.
+When a `Literal` follows an `Arguments` slot, any token matching that literal's value belongs to the `Literal` and is not collected by `Arguments`.
 This is useful for collecting arguments to be passed to an external process.

     ```go
     type Arguments struct {